-A few weeks back, I shared a few line control exercises for straight lines.
-This time around, I’m focusing on curving lines and circles.
+In a previous post, I shared a few line control exercises for straight lines.
+This time around, I’m focusing on curving line drawing exercises.
+The following exercises will help you improve line control with curving lines, spirals, circles, and arcs.

 Outward Spiral Line Exercise